 Curcumin is a polyphenol compound found in turmeric.
 Tumeric is used in Indian cooking and is part of the ginger family.
 It is the spice that gives curry its yellow color and distinctive flavor.

 Non-steroidal anti-inflammatory drugs (NSAIDs) remain the cornerstone of treatment, but are associated with many side effects some of which are life-threatening (gastrointestinal bleeding).
 Over 20,000 people die each year from gastrointestinal bleeding as the result of NSAIDs.

 Over the years newer and newer NSAIDs have been approved by the FDA promising to be more effective and safer, and without fail those NSAIDs have fallen short of expectations.
 Many NSAIDs have been associated with a higher risk of heart attacks as well.
 So it certainly makes sense to explore alternative treatments to help the 27 million Americans who suffer from osteoarthritis and the 2 plus million who suffer from rheumatoid arthritis.

 What Curcumin Can Do For Arthritis Suffers

 Curcumin is garnering more and more attention for its anti-inflammatory and anti-cancer effects.
 See “Combat Cancer with Curcumin”.
-Curcumin comes from the Indian spice tumeric.
+Again curcumin comes from the Indian spice tumeric.
 One recurring problem with prescription drugs is they usually address a problem through one or two pathways, but curcumin attacks inflammation from several different angles as is suppresses inflammation from at least five mechanisms involved in the inflammatory process.